 Venue: AA Lecture Hall

-This Open Seminar will take place on Tuesdays in Term 1 at 6.30pm, starting Tuesday, 16 October
+This Open Seminar will take place on selected Tuesdays in Terms 1 & 2 at 6.30pm, starting Tuesday, 16 October.

 Architectural Investigations in Contemporary Politics and Conflict

 The seminar introduces the means and modes by which architecture — as a contemporary set of techniques and as a body of knowledge — can become an investigative and evidentiary mode through which to interrogate contemporary politics and conflict.